-Within this site you will find the basic of Gaulish Polytheism.
+Within this site, you will find the basics of Gaulish Polytheism.
 You will also find Gaulish Polytheists working on many things within the Gaulish Community.
-Such as Myths, Language, Holidays, Rituals, Tribal Recon, Arts and Crafts, Folk Magic and many great Cultus are being formed.
+Such as Myths, Language, Holidays, Rituals, Tribal Recon, Arts and Crafts, Folk Magic, and many great Cultus are being formed.
 So come and be involved with the Customs and Traditions that are being forged.

-So in order to become a Gaulish Polytheist one must have these basic understandings.
+In order to become a Gaulish Polytheist, one must have these basic understandings.

 - One must have Gaulish Gods (Deuôi)